wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 == Changelog ==

+= 1.5.10.1 =
+* Declared the rewrite_rules plugin property to avoid warning on activation

 = 1.5.10 =
 * Changed the behaviour of the prefix filter: It works taxonomy sensitive now
 * Renamed template "encyclopedia-term-filter" to "encyclopedia-prefix-filter"